Skip to main content

 There are more factors to consider when writing a children’s book.
 The first is to consider what ages you are writing for, as this will affect the kind of language you use and the style of narrative.
 If it’s for toddlers just learning to read then it needs to be very simple, with a larger proportion of visual content, whereas for older readers the plot can be more complex with less visual content.

-With younger children, the rhythm of a book can make a difference.
+With the much younger generation, the rhythm of a book can make a difference.
 Ideally, you don’t want too many words and a rhyme can help make it feel engaging.
 With older readers, it can be harder but it is possible to find ways to make it talk to them without having it feel like you are trying too hard to “get” them.
 As with any other story, you can think about what you were into when you were young and what made you like those particular stories.
 It also helps to do a little research into current media for children such as animation, video game, films and so forth as that will help create a language for it.

 This also affects the kind of characters you choose – do some of research on the kind of things kids of that age are interested in as that will make it easier to determine what you can work with.
 Ideally, you also want something that can tie in with personal experiences as children also tend to know if a story feels like it’s been too obviously crafted with them in mind (as personified in the “How do you do, fellow kids?” meme).